odisfm/zcx-core/docs/content/reference/control/standard.md

 # standard control

-The below options are avaliable on the base [ZControl](../../lessons/getting-started/zcx-concepts.md#zcontrols) class which all other control types descend from.
+The below options are available on the base [ZControl](../../lessons/getting-started/zcx-concepts.md#zcontrols) class which all other control types descend from.
 Unless otherwise specified, they behave the same way for all control types.

 ## yaml schema